 - that there is a genuine issue that needs addressing – for example, a need to retain younger workers;

-- that they have thought about alternative ways of addressing the problem; and
+- that they have carefully considered before ruling out any alternative, less discriminatory ways of addressing the problem; and

 - that their proposal, if implemented, would stand a good chance of achieving the employer’s aim.